carterw11/Card-Game/README.md

 ## How to run the game
 To run the game, download all the files into the same directory, and have all the images under a foler called "images" in the same directory as the python file.

+This game was made on python3, earlier versions may not work.

 Make sure to install TKinter and Pillow.

 Run the python file, create an account, and begin playing the game.